Berkhamsted Castle: Castle Occupants

 In the 11th century, Robert of Mortain was associated with Berkhamsted Castle.
 Then in 1086, Randulph, Lord Chancellor, received permission from the Crown to construct another wooden fort on the castle site.
 In 1155, Thomas à Becket took over the castle as Lord Chancellor and converted the wooden fort into a stone fortress.
 Between 1191 and King Richard I's death, Queen Berengaria of Navarre occupied the castle.
 Queen Isabella of Angoulême also occupied the castle until the siege in 1204.
 King Henry III granted the castle to Richard Earl of Cornwall in 1227, who then used it as his primary residence and administrative centre.
 Queen Margaret of France occupied the Berkhamsted Castle in 1291.
 Edward, the Black Prince, took over the castle in 1337 and later imprisoned King John II there in 1356.
-In 1399, the castle was passed down from Henry V to his wife Margaret of Anjou.
+In 1399, King Henry IV granted the castle to his son Henry V who passed the castle on to Margaret of Anjou.
 Finally, between 1469 and her death in 1495, Cecily Neville, Duchess of York, occupied the castle.